22q11.2 Deletion Syndrome in Children

 How can I help my child live with 22q11.2DS?

 Most health problems caused by 22q11.2DS can be treated, especially if they are found early.
-You can help your child by:
+Here are things you can do to help your child:

 When should I call my child’s healthcare provider?